Skip to main content

 Honda ADAS calibration

-Most Honda vehicles built in 2018 or later require ADAS calibration after a windshield replacement.
-Honda Sensing has been near-standard since 2018.
-Most Hondas need static or both-type calibration.
+Most Honda vehicles built in 2016 or later require ADAS calibration after a windshield replacement.
+Honda Sensing launched on the 2015 CR-V Touring and reached the 2016 Civic + Accord shortly after.
+Near-standard across the lineup by 2018.
+Calibration is dynamic — a road test with a scan tool — so mobile service works for most Honda jobs.
 Here's what to expect on process, cost, and timing in the Kansas City metro.

 Which Honda models need calibration